-This is my idea of a perfect Honey Glazed Ham.
+Honey Baked Ham made at home for a fraction of the price you’d pay at a store with a flavor that’s just as delicious!
 The salty, hickory smoke flavor of the ham is perfectly balanced with a sweet and sticky honey and brown sugar glaze which also has delicious hints of warm spices to compliment it.

 I like Cook’s Illustrated’s method for spiral sliced ham so I used the same method here and just added different glaze rather than the orange maple one they used.